Banking in Indonesia

 Automatic Teller Machines

-ATMs are conveniently located in shopping centers, rural bank branches, and urban office complexes, as well as in areas that tourists frequent.
+ATMs are conveniently located in shopping centers, rural bank branches, and urban office complexes, many convenience stores as well as in areas that tourists frequent.
 Many people prefer to do as much of their banking online or at the ATM machines to avoid the long lineups in the banks and the short banking hours.
 ATMs operate with international credit and debit cards affiliated with: Alto, Maestro, Cirrus, Plus, Master Card, and Visa.

 US$ cash withdrawals are available from Citibank ATMs.
-If you have a dollar account in other banks such as BCA or BII you can also make ATM withdrawls from your US Dollar account but the cash withdrawal will be in Rupiah.
+If you have a dollar account in other banks such as BCA or BII you can also make ATM withdrawals from your US Dollar account but the cash withdrawal will be in Rupiah.

 Before opening a bank account, see if your bank is affiliated with the Rintis Sejahtera’s Prima ATM network.
 If so, this gives you withdrawal and other ATM privileges at the ATMs in a wide network of banks across Indonesia.
+When using ATMs at a location other than the issuing bank of the ATM card, some charges may apply to your transaction.

-Many ATMs are accessable 24 hours a day.
+Many ATMs are accessible 24 hours a day.
 At ATM machines, take appropriate measures to avoid unwanted attention, especially when removing large amounts of money; use well lit, secure machines and money changer locations.
 Be sure to securely put your money away before you walk away from the ATM machine.

 In early 2012 there was a small rash of robberies of expats that had just withdrawn significant sums of money from a bank ATM.
 It was discovered later that someone in the bank was tipping off friends, who came alongside the tourist after they exited the bank, and demanded the money.
-The police pretty quickly found the culprits and put a stop to it !
+The police pretty quickly found the culprits and put a stop to it!

 Each bank has its own requirements for issuing credit cards to expatriates, and they vary widely!
 Some expats find it difficult to get a local credit card as both national and international banks often require hefty deposits on credit cards, sometimes up to 80-110 percent of the available credit line on the card.
 Others have encountered situations where their applications were seemingly not processed (no response was ever received from their application) or the expat applicant was told that he/she was not eligible because they were not citizens of Indonesia.